HOW TO BUILD AN AUCTION PLATFORM FOR REAL ESTATE

 Property auctions have always been beneficial for sellers as they could quickly close a deal with the highest bid.
 These platforms are profitable for buyers as well — they can purchase a bank-owned property that previously belonged to loan borrowers.
 The primary advantage is that customers set the price and the conditions for the deal.
 Online real estate auctions are thriving right now.
 Let’s take Auction.com as an example — it is a real estate auction market for buying and selling property owned by financial organizations.
 The service has developed a large community of more than 4 million buyers and has already sold 329,000 homes.
 The website’s team receives a commission for each successful deal — it’s a long-term investment that brings returns on a regular basis.
 How do you create a successful real estate auction website?
 Let’s find out from the existing examples.

 Table of contents

-An auction real estate service targets buyers and sellers, who want a quickly closed property deal.
+An auction real estate service targets buyers and sellers who want a quickly closed property deal.
 Sellers are usually direct owners, or real estate agents, or asset managers.
 Some online marketplaces are open for property registration, whereas others accept only licensed professionals.
-Buyers are looking for a rare and cheap deal.
-Just like in all auctions, buyers are looking for a property that’s not available on the general market.
+Buyers want some rare and cheap deals, and, just like in all auctions, they are looking for a property that’s not available on the general market.

 - Short-sale property.
 A property holder needs to pay an obligation and needs to get assets with critical measures, such as selling a house.
 Costs are lower than the property is worth, because such individuals need to bring the deal to a close as quickly as possible.